andryluthfi/vorg/README.md

 - `--interactive, -i`: Enable interactive mode to prompt for missing inputs
 - `--no-save-config`: Do not save configuration to disk
 - `--verbose, -v`: Show detailed config information and final merged config
+- `--verify-target`: Verify and fix misplaced TV shows in movie folders and vice versa
 - `--help`: Show help information

 **Examples:**